-The Knowledge Repository of the NZC/Mission Platform includes a very complete overview of best practice examples from cities across Europe.
+The Knowledge Repository of the NZC/Mission Platform will include a very complete overview of best practice examples from cities across Europe.
 The Knowledge Repository aims to inspire cities to take concrete actions towards climate neutrality in each stage of the value chains and affecting all the city systems to achieve a broader impact.

-It includes:
+It will include:

-- State-of-the-Art solutions and factsheets (structured in main thematic areas where to take action in the different city systems in which emissions need to be reduced) - Multimedia case studies (on climate actions) - Social Innovation case studies - Case studies on citizens' and stakeholders' engagement methodologies - Policy framework database - Tools for mapping local realities, and planning and designing actions - Knowledge tool on funding sources
+- State-of-the-Art solutions (structured in main thematic areas where to take action in the different city systems in which emissions need to be reduced) - H2020 projects solutions review (structured under the same basis) - Multimedia case studies (on climate actions) - Social Innovation case studies - Case studies on citizens' and stakeholders' engagement methodologies - Policy framework database - Knowledge tool on funding sources